cgoettel/home/layout.md

   - [x] Pear (x2)
 - [ ] Shade tree for front yard.
 Tuliptree purchased 2018-03-29.
 - [ ] Saskatoon berry bushes.
 No clue where now that the peach tree is in the northeast corner.

+## Garden beds
+This section outlines the layout of the garden beds.
+Our purpose here is to keep a multi-year record for the sake of crop rotation.

+We'll start with the northern-most vegetable bed and work our way south through the other beds.
+There are currently three beds, the northern-most being blackbery bushes.
+The numbers used below can be seen in the above layouts.

+### Raised bed 1
+- Anaheim, habanero, tomatillo
+- Big Bertha x3
+- Big Bertha x3
+- Yellow onion x6
+- Yellow squash x3
+- Yellow squash x3
+- Zucchini x4
+- Zucchini x4
+- Zucchini x4

+### Raised bed 2
+- Roma x3
+- Roma x3
+- Lemon tomato, lemon tomato, heirloom tomato
+- Yellow onion x6
+- Serrano x3
+- Serrano x3
+- Yellow squash x3
+- Yellow squash x3